 - The needle must move smoothly inside the gauge

-- The gauge doesn’t vibrate in its grove.
+- The indicator doesn’t vibrate in its grove.
 If so, apply more sealant

 - There must be no water leakages at either end of the connected tubes.